Translate

 A male Pintail Duck watches over the sleeping female.

-Dunlin and Grey plovers returning to the parc, the tide has reached its high point in the surrounding Arcachon Bassin.
+Dunlin and Grey plovers return to the park, and the tide has reached its high point in the surrounding Arcachon Bassin.

 Crag Martins to Vultures

 planalto - tableland - of the Beira Alto.
-This area of Portugal is strewn with boulders and feels remote, the wildflowers are amazing and fill the air with their aroma.
+This area of Portugal is strewn with boulders and feels remote; the wildflowers are impressive and fill the air with their aroma.

 Pigeon houses.

-A lucky moment, "some may not think so," a Mule has died in a field, the arrival of Vultures must have started yesterday! judging by what was left at that early hour.
-More circled overhead, this one was very alert but we managed to get close enough to photograph it.
+It was a lucky moment—"some may not think so."
+A mule had died in a field.
+The arrival of Vultures must have started yesterday!
+Judging by what was left at that early hour, more circled overhead.
+This one was vigilant, but we got close enough to photograph it.

 The Reserva natural Serra da Malcata.

-From the dam, we are able to observe the delicate Crag Martins searching for nesting materials.
+We can observe the delicate Crag Martins searching for nesting materials from the dam.

-They must be using their find, as a nest lining, the main nest is made of small mud balls.
+They must use their find as a nest lining; the central nest is made of small mud balls.

-Occasionally birds were having to protect their finds from plundering comrades.
+Occasionally, birds had to protect their finds from plundering comrades.

-As we passed Southwards, heading for Alcantara in Spain, the fields were amazing, filled with wild flowers.
+As we passed Southwards, heading for Alcantara in Spain, the fields were unique, filled with wildflowers.

-It had been raining all day, small water courses were running fast.
+It had been raining all day, and miniature water courses ran fast.

-Walking a dirt track, we found these Tadpoles in the puddles, hopefully, it continued to rain for them!
+Walking a dirt track, we found these Tadpoles in the puddles; hopefully, it would continue to rain for them!

-It may have been a wet day, nonetheless, it was still full of color and beauty!
+It may have been a wet day.
+Nonetheless, it was still full of colour and beauty!

 Birdwatching in the International Douro Natural park, Portugal.